Salia Jusu-Sheriff

-Salia Jusu-Sheriff (1 June 1929 – 19 December 2009) was a Sierra Leonean politician.
-He was the Vice President of Sierra Leone from 1987 to 1991.
-He used to be the leader of the SLPP party.
+Salia Jusu-Sheriff (1 June 1929 – 19 December 2009) was a Sierra Leonean politician who served as Vice President of Sierra Leone from 1987 to 1991.
+He was the leader of the SLPP party.

+Life

-He was born in 1929 in Freetown.
-He is an economist and a lawyer.
-He was Minister of Finance of Sierra Leone from May 1982 to Sept 1984.
+Jusu-Sheriff was born in 1929 in Freetown.
+He was an economist and a lawyer.
+He was Minister of Finance of Sierra Leone from May 1982 to September 1984.
 Sierra Leone had two Vice Presidents, the First and Second, Jusu-Sheriff was the Second from 1987 to 1991.
 Jusu-Sheriff retired after Joseph Saidu Momoh was overthrown.

+His and Gladys Jusu-Sheriff's daughter Yasmin Sheriff has been an active campaigner in Sierra Leone, especially after 1991 when the Sierra Leone Civil War started.

 He died in London, UK on 19 December 2009.
+Gladys Jusu-Sheriff survived him and she became a trustee for refugee work in Islington.